 Technical Mistakes Do Not Undo the Transfer

 Arizona protects the minor's interest by making UTMA transfers resilient against common errors.
-If the transferor did not immediately hand over control of the property, the transfer still counts.
+If the transferor did not hand over control of the property right away, the transfer still counts.
 If the person named as custodian turns out to be ineligible, the transfer is still valid.
 If the custodian dies, becomes incapacitated, or declines to serve, the property still belongs to the minor.

 The validity of a transfer made in a manner prescribed in this article is not affected by failure of the transferor to comply with section 14-7659, subsection C concerning possession and control, designation of an ineligible custodian, or death or incapacity of a person nominated or designated as custodian or the disclaimer of the office by that person.